stevecondylios/priceR/README.md

 -   Example code that reproduces the **observed** behavior.
 -   An explanation of what the **expected** behavior is.
--   A specific url you’re attempting to retrieve R code from (if that’s what your issue concerns)

 For feature requests, raise an issue with the following: